 A low documentation home loan, also known as a low doc home loan, is designed for people who are self-employed.
 They do not have a regular job or any other traditional means of income.
 This is why banks allow them to borrow loan without submitting financial statements or tax returns.
-When applying for a low doc loan, a person has to take two things in order to apply for low documentation loans:
+When applying for a low doc loan, a person has to take two things in order to apply for low document loans in Brisbane:

 - To sign an income declaration

 - To provide reduced income evidence, either as an accountant’s declaration or business account statement (BAS).

 Lenders accept these documents as proof of income.

 What Should You Keep in Mind When Applying for Low Doc Home Loan?

 It is not easy to set up a low doc loan.
 Every lender offers a